Mar 07, 2025

 Suggested read: The APAC Sentinel: Effective Transaction Monitoring Tactics

-• Name, legal form and proof of existence, such as Certificate of Incorporation/ Constitution/Partnership Agreement (certified true copies/duly notarised copies, may be accepted) or any other reliable references to verify the identity of the customer
+• Name, legal form, and proof of legal formation, such as Certificate of Incorporation/Constitution/Partnership Agreement (certified true copies/duly notarised copies may be accepted), or any other government-issued documentation to verify the identity of the customer/legal person.

-• The powers that regulate and bind the customer such as directors’ resolution, as well as the names of relevant persons having a Senior Management position
+• The powers that regulate and bind the customer such as directors’ resolution, as well as the names of relevant persons in a Senior Management position.

 Companies should also conduct sanctions screening on existing, potential, or new customers against the Domestic List and UNSCR List.
 Where applicable, screening shall be conducted as part of the Customer Due Diligence process and ongoing due diligence.